PavelTrutman/polyopt/README.md

 Polynomial optimization problem solver and Semidefinite programming solver
 =====

-This Python package enables you to solve problem of semidefinite programming.
-Also provides a tool to convert a polynomial optimization problem into semidefinite programming.
+This Python package enables you to solve semidefinite programming problems.
+Also provides a tool to convert a polynomial optimization problem into semidefinite programme.

 Usage
 -----